Mitani Takanobu

 Mitani returned to Japan in early 1946.
 Resigning from the Foreign Ministry, he was selected as Director of the Women's Department, then Vice Director, of Gakushuin, the 'Peers School' which educated members of the Japanese aristocracy.
 Crown Prince Akihito attended during those years.

 In June 1948 Mitsani was appointed Grand Chamberlain in the royal household.
 His early years were those of the American occupation, the Korean War and the Peace Treaty conference in San Francisco.
 He accompanied MacArthur on regional tours, and saw him off on behalf of the Emperor when he was recalled to the United States.
 Mitani served as Chief Aide to the Crown Prince when he visited the Europe and the U.S. in 1953.
 He retired in 1965 and was awarded the Order of the Sacred Treasure, First Class.

-Himself prominent in Japanese Christian circles, Mitani was a disciple of Uchimura KanzØ and younger brother of the Christian theologist Mitani Takamasa.
+Himself prominent in Japanese Christian circles, Mitani was a disciple of Uchimura Kanzō and younger brother of the Christian theologist Mitani Takamasa.
 His appointments to Gakushūin, then as Grand Chamberlain, have been seen as part of Hirohito's consideration in the immediate postwar years of a possible conversion of the royals to Christianity.

 His half-brother was Hasegawa Shin, author of "Mother of the Eyelids."
 A maternal grandson, Keiichiro Asao, is a member of the House of Councillors in the Diet.

 Mitani's Memoirs of the Grand Chamberlain was published (in Japanese) in 2024, the latest edition of a volume first printed in 1980.